bartok17/Tower-Defense/README.md

 # Tower Defense — Launch Instructions

 This project is a Pygame-based tower defense game.
-To play, run the main script and use the in-game UI to build
+To play, run the main script and use the UI

 Links to key files:
 - Main entry point: [main.py](main.py)